Faculty

 |

 Jennifer Kershaw, M.Sc., B.Ed.
-I will be the course and lab instructor for the botany courses in 2022/3 (BIOL 2043 & 3243), as well as the lab instructor for the animal biodiversity course.
+Along with the museum committee, I help manage the Acadia Wildlife museum.
+I also instruct second year lab courses and a third year botany course.
 My background is in land reclamation, rehabilitation and restoration, rare plant ecology, and education.
 Courses |

 ![]() Ph.
 902-585-1328 Room 224 |

 ![]() website | email Ph.
-902-585-1798 |
+902-585-1798 Room LL40 |

 Mark Mallory, Ph.D.
 My interests are diverse, but centre around the ecology and health of coastal habitats.
 Most of my lab’s research is undertaken in the Canadian Arctic (Nunavut) or coastal Nova Scotia, with a particular focus on using birds to assess the condition of marine and coastal environments.
 Two particularly fertile areas of investigation are anthropogenic effects on coastal wetlands, and using telemetry and paleo-environmental techniques to link nutrient and contaminant transport from marine to coastal environments.
 Courses |